 Website and/or Calendar Links

-The program creates a vital link between participating students and University resources.
-It was created to encourage students to pursue academic excellence, persist in their collegiate studies and earn their degrees.
-Designed to help first-generation students and students with limited financial resources, in particular, the program provides one-on-one assistance in the transition from high school to college and from the students' freshman year to graduation.
+The mission of the program is to encourage students to pursue academic excellence, persist in their collegiate studies and earn their degrees.
+SSS was designed to help first-generation students and students with limited financial resources.
+In particular, the program provides one-on-one assistance in the transition from high school to college and from the students' freshman year to graduation.

 - Office of Minority Student Affairs